brosland/modals/readme.md

 Brosland / Modals
 =================

+This package provides a simple management of modals for Nette framework (e.g. Bootstrap modals).

 List of components:
 - **Modal** - abstract class for a modal
 - **ConfirmationModal** - simple modal for a confirmation